SEXUAL ASSAULT / ABUSE

 - Forced domination, bondage, submission, use of weapons, sexual aides, tools or objects

-- Forced painful, uncomfortable, unwanted activity or discussion during sex
+- Forced painful, uncomfortable, unwanted activity during sex

 - Mutilation of genitalia

 There are also verbal, emotional and psychological violations, such as: